-This program is a unique noncategorical program that provides advanced training for teachers, education consultants, educational diagnosticians, and technology specialists.
+The master's in exceptional children program is a unique noncategorical program that provides advanced training for teachers, education consultants, educational diagnosicians, and technology specialists.
 Areas of specialization are: (1) Elementary Special Education, (2) Secondary Special Education, (3) Special Education Technology, (4) Severe Disabilities, and (5) Educational Diagnosis.

-Applicants are encouraged to submit additional information in support of their application, such as documentation of volunteer activities or other evidence of abilities and professional commitment.
+Applicants are encouraged to submit additional information in support of their aspplication, such as documentation of volunteer activities, scores on the Miller Analogies Test (MAT), or other evidence of abilities and professional commitment.
+Interested persons should request a copy of the "Guidelines for the Master of Education in Exceptional Children and Youth" by calling (302) 831-1165.
 Due dates for receipt of completed applications are April 1 for admission in the subsequent Fall semester, and November 1 for admission in the subsequent Spring semester.